abstractfactory/rfc/spec/spec33.md

 # Architecture

 Exactly two (2) versioning patterns exist followed by variations of each; `Monolithic` and `Polylithic`.
-In `Monolithic` versioning, DOCUMENT is continuously updated and changes to any given DOCUMENT may be optionally tracked external to said DOCUMENT; this may be referred to as `implicit tracking`.
+In `Monolithic` versioning, DOCUMENT is continuously overwritten and changes to any given DOCUMENT may be optionally tracked external to said DOCUMENT; this may be referred to as `implicit tracking`.

 The [Monolithic Versioning Pattern][] is further defined in RFC3